facing society’s challenges head on

 Dr. Fraser is a conservation psychologist, architect, and educator.
 His research focuses on how our experience with media and community influences learning, attitudes, and motivations for engagement with solving the problems that face society.
-He is Adjunct Professor in Earth Science at Indiana University, Editor of Curator: The Museum Journal, and a founding editorial board member for Museums & Social Issues.
-He is President Elect of the American Psychological Association’s Division 34, Society for Environment, Population and Conservation Psychology and a Media Impact Fellow at The Norman Lear Center, Annenberg School of Journalism and Communication, University of Southern California.
+He is President of the American Psychological Association’s Division 34, Society for Environment, Population and Conservation Psychology.
+He is Editor of Curator: The Museum Journal, and a founding editorial board member for Museums & Social Issues.

 Dr. Gupta is a conservation psychologist.
 She joined NewKnowledge as an analyst in 2012, bringing her expertise in mixed-methods research methodologies and data analysis.
 She has worked in the area of conservation psychology, with research focusing on the moral and social reasons for sustainable landscaping choices.
 Dr. Gupta's research interests include the motivations that guide pro-environmental actions, including people's personal values.
 With an interest in applied research, she has used psychological theories and concepts to understand influences on positive outcomes in diverse settings such as college campuses, museums, science centers, and children's clinics.